innovationOUtside/vce-generic-guide/g-local_vce_detailed.md

 ```
 It is possible to update to the latest version by doing the following.
 - Click on the *Update to latest* button.
-This will take you to the *Softwares updates* page.
+This will take you to the *Software updates* page.
 - Click on *Download update* and then *Update and restart*.

 Note: we strongly recommend that you **do not update the software within the VCE unless told to do so by the module team**.
 Software updates and upgrades occasionally introduce changes that result in undesirable software behaviour, sometimes known as ‘breaking changes’, that cannot always be predicted in advance.

 ## Uninstalling the Docker application
-When you no longer require the Docker application to run the VCE (or VCEs for any other module you study), it is recommend that that you uninstall the application.
+When you no longer require the Docker application to run the VCE (or VCEs for any other module you study), you can uninstall the application.
 ### Microsoft Windows
-For Windows devices
+For Windows devices:
 - click on *Start* then *Settings* then *Apps*
 - In the list of Apps & Features, then scroll down to find *Docker Desktop*
 - Click on *Docker Desktop*  and select *Uninstall*.
-### Apple macOS
+### Apple MacOS
-For Mac devices
+For Mac devices:
 - Open the *Applications* folder and select the *Docker* application
 - Click on *Move to trash*
 - go to your trash and click *Empty trash*